Cornell Health is the primary provider of medical services for all enrolled students on Cornell’s Ithaca campus. [see Who We Serve]

 Medical appointments can be made online by logging in to myCornellHealth.
-(Travel Clinic appointments are the only exception and must be made by phone.)
+(Travel Services appointments are the only exception and must be made by phone.)
 Our online booking system is designed to help you find the right appointment to fit your needs.
 During business hours, you may also stop by, or call 607-255-5155 and press 3 to speak with an appointment scheduler. [see Appointments]

 We strive to facilitate a continuous relationship between you and your Primary Care Provider (PCP), and will recommend appointments to you with your PCP first – whether you call us, walk in, or access our online system.
 If you can’t find an appointment with your Primary Care Provider that fits your needs, another member of your medical team will be available to provide care.